Swimming Pool Accidents

 Swimming pool owners — whether public or private — have a responsibility to ensure the safety of their property.
+If you or a loved one has sustained a swimming pool injury you should call an accident attorney.

 Private Pool Owners: Pools are attractive, both to adults and children.
 While most adults will not trespass on another’s property to swim in a private pool, children may not have the ability to think through their actions.
 If they can reach the pool, they will.
 Homeowners can be held accountable under the “attractive nuisance doctrine.”
-Secure fencing around a pool is one way homeowners can minimize the tragedy of a child drowning and a
+Secure fencing around a pool is one way homeowners can minimize the tragedy of a child drowning and a premises liability lawsuit.

 (Swimming pools are not the only attractive nuisances that property owners and managers must consider.
 For example, an owner can be held accountable for injuries to children from abandoned buildings, from old refrigerators or other property hazards.)